-Thirty spokes unite at the single hub; It is the empty space which makes the wheel useful.
-Mold clay to form a bowl; It is the empty space which makes the bowl useful.
-Cut out windows and doors; It is the empty space which makes the room useful. –Tao Te Ching
+Mold clay to form a bowl; it is the empty space which makes the bowl useful. –Tao Te Ching

-Why ignore such a basic CRUD feature?
-The answer is that we didn’t ignore it.
-It was intentional.
+Why ignore a basic CRUD feature?
+We didn’t ignore it.
+It was intentionally omitted.

 I’ve thought about this decision a lot over the last two years.
-It’s lasted over many pull requests, issues, forks, and internal discussions.
-I addressed it head-on in a Github issue not long ago.
+It’s lasted over many pull requests, issues, forks, and discussions.
+I addressed it directly in a Github issue not long ago.

-You shouldn't try to build every feature you can imagine.
-Sometimes an omitted ability can refine the way people use your product.
-The things that are missing can be more powerful than all the things already there.← Previous Post Next Post →
+Don’t try to build every feature you can imagine, or every feature other applications have.
+Sometimes an omitted ability can refine the way people think about your product.
+The things that are missing can be more powerful than all the things that are already there.

 What are your thoughts on this?
 Let me know!